Devilspsychiccoder/AWS-EKS-Three-tier-Application-Deployment-/README.md

 ## Overview
-This repository hosts the `#TwoTierAppChallenge` for the Avik(AKB) community.
+This repository hosts the `#TwoTierAppProject` for the Avik(AKB) community.
-The challenge involves deploying a Three-Tier Web Application using ReactJS, NodeJS, and MongoDB, with deployment on AWS EKS.
-Participants are encouraged to deploy the application, add creative enhancements, and submit a Pull Request (PR).
-Merged PRs will earn exciting prizes!
+The challenge involves deploying a Two-Tier Web Application as a Micro Service using Python Flask and MySQL DB with deployment on AWS EKS.

 ## Prerequisites
 - Basic knowledge of Docker, and AWS services.